aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/insert-before-and-after-ranges/_index.md

 ﻿---
-title: Insert Before and After Ranges – Aspose.Words for Java
+title: Insert Before and After Ranges
+second_title: Aspose.Words for Java
 articleTitle: Insert Before and After Ranges
 linktitle: Insert Before and After Ranges
 description: "Insert before and after ranges within a document easily and fast instead of using Apache POI."